Deploying jobs by using the Apache SQL Runner sample

-Find out how to deploy your advanced flows in a Flink cluster as part of your production environment.
+Find out how to deploy your flows in an application mode Flink cluster as part of your production environment.

-Important: This deployment cannot be used with Event Processing UI.
+• This deployment cannot be used with the Event Processing UI.

 Note: The Apache operator sample that is referenced in the following sections points to the version of the sample in the main branch, which is up-to-date, and might include fixes that are absent in the release branches.